-Explain the relevance of each variable to load growth and describe how each variable was incorporated into the forecast.
+2. Explain the relevance of each variable to load growth and describe how each variable was incorporated into the forecast.

-The electric utility shall describe and document the equations, algorithms, or statistical methods used to relate independent variables to load.
+(F) The electric utility shall describe the equations, algorithms, or statistical methods used to relate independent variables to load.

-The electric utility shall explicitly identify and justify any transformations, such as logarithmic, polynomial, or interaction terms.
+(G) The electric utility shall explicitly identify and justify any transformations, such as logarithmic, polynomial, or interaction terms.

-The electric utility shall describe and document the estimation techniques used to determine model parameters, including regression methods, statistical procedures, or simulation techniques and include:
+(H) The electric utility shall describe the estimation techniques used to determine model parameters, including regression methods, statistical procedures, or simulation techniques and include:

-Parameter estimates with standard errors, significance levels, and statistical goodness-of-fit measures; and
+1. Parameter estimates with standard errors, significance levels, and statistical goodness-of-fit measures; and

-Description of the calibration methods used to align model results with historical load data, and present the diagnostic tests to demonstrate model validity.
+2. Description of any calibration methods used to align model results with historical load data, and present the diagnostic tests to demonstrate model validity.

-The electric utility shall describe and document how the model incorporates weather variables, and captures the sensitivity of load to key weather variables such as temperature, and degree-days.
+(I) The electric utility shall describe how the model incorporates weather variables, and captures the sensitivity of load to key weather variables such as temperature, and degree-days.

-The electric utility shall identify and quantify all adjustments made outside of model results;
+(J) The electric utility shall identify and quantify all adjustments made outside of model results;

-Provide the basis, justification, methodology, and quantitative effect on forecast outcomes; and
+1. Provide the basis, justification, methodology, and quantitative effect on forecast outcomes; and